-Determining Fault in Birth Injury Cases
+How is Fault Determined in Birth Injury Cases?

-- Failing to monitor the mother and baby for signs of fetal distress; or failing to identify fetal distress.
+- Failing to monitor the mother and baby for signs of fetal distress, or failing to identify fetal distress.

-- Failing to diagnose the symptoms of pre-eclampsia and maternal diabetes which can affect the well-being of mother and baby before and during labor.
+- Failing to diagnose the symptoms of preeclampsia and maternal diabetes, which can affect the well-being of mother and baby before and during labor.

 - Allowing labor to progress too slowly or letting it go on too long.

-- Improperly administering labor inducing drugs, such as Pitocin.
+- Improperly administering labor-inducing drugs, such as Pitocin.

 - Improper or aggressive use of forceps or vacuums